winggiver/wtm-website/README.md

 # wth-website
 Site template for Women Techmakers Hamburg.

-This is the work-in-progress website for the WTH first workshop.
+This is the template website for the WTH first workshop.
+This template shall be downloaded by all participants in the workshop.

 ##Questions?